Ottawa-Carleton Joint Program

 Hydraulic engineering; Coastal Engineering: Surf Zone Hydrodynamics and Sediment Transport, Tsunamis, Coastal Structures, Contaminated SedimentsPATRY, Gilles, Full Professor

-Environmental engineering; knowledge based engineering; water resources engineeringRENNIE, COLIN, Associate Professor
+Environmental engineering; knowledge based engineering; water resources engineeringRENNIE, COLIN, Full Professor

-Water resources engineering; river engineering; environmental hydraulics; sediment transport; turbulence; and aquatic habitatTEZEL, F. Handan, Full Professor
+Water resources engineering; river engineering; environmental hydraulics; sediment transport; turbulence; and aquatic habitatSARTAJ, Majid, Assistant Professor

 Separation of gases and liquids; adsorption; adsorbent membranes; bio-ethanol; sustainable development; environmental engineering; biomedical engineering; nanomaterialsTREMBLAY, André, Full Professor